 To be clear, I am excluding memoirs from this discussion; those are a special case for a separate post.
-I’m also excluding non-fiction books that use anecdotes to make a point about whatever topic.
-The stories I’m referring to in this discussion are self-contained creative narratives, like a short story, flash fiction included, or a novel.
+I’m also excluding non-fiction books that use anecdotes to make a point about the topic at hand.
+The stories I’m referring to in this discussion are self-contained creative narratives, like a short story, flash fiction, or a novel.

 The way I see it, there are two main ways to define “true story”: